Landscaping

 Likes: Columbine plants aren’t too picky about soil as long it’s well draining and not too dry.
 While they enjoy full sun in most areas if it’s a hot area they would probably appreciate some mulch to keep their roots cool.

 Fun Fact: its Latin name comes from ‘Aquila’ which means eagle, as the petals resemble an eagle’s claw.
-The common name is Columbine, whic
+The common name is Columbine, which means Dov

 Read more »